Megha30501/reel-talk-backend/README.md

 ### API Endpoints

  **Headers:** `{ "Authorization": "<your_token>" }`

- The token will be generated at registeration or login time.
+ The token will be generated at registration or login time.

 - **Like Post or Content:** `POST /likes/add-like`
   - **Body:**   `{"postId": "", "commentId: "", "communityId" : "" }`

   - Either PostId or CommentId can be null.
 - **Get Post or Content:** `GET /likes/get-like`
+    - Users will get all the posts or comments they've liked.

 ### Movies

 ### Design Decisions

-- **TMDb API Integration**: The movie database is used to retrive the 100 movie list.
+- **TMDb API Integration**: The movie database is used to retrieve the 100 movie list.

 ### API Endpoints

 - **Get Movies:** `GET /movies`
     - Retrieves a list of 100 popular movies from TMDb.